 3. Bring a hot water bottle with you

 You may think that a hot water bottle is reserved just for the winter, but the temperatures in April or May might surprise you as well.
 Remember, going on a camping trip means that you will be far away from the city, so different rules apply.
 Since there are no houses, buildings, and people, there is nothing to tame the wind, so you may start feeling cold much sooner than you would at home.
-The hot water bottle will help you warm up fast.
+The hot water bottle will help you warm up fast and you can go here for a good selection of camping coffee mugs.
 Of course, it would be good to pack a little portable stove and a kettle, so you can boil some water.

 4. Don’t go to sleep when you’re cold